 On the first day, she heard an infant cooing, so she followed her to the east, all the way to the sea, but she did not find the treasure.

 Next, on the second day, she followed a little girl to the west, over the farthest and highest mountains.
 But the treasure was not there, either.

 Then on the third day, she met a fierce maiden, and together, they went to the north, over the frozen tundra and icy glaciers.
 Once again, they did not find the treasure.

 Now on the fourth day, she saw a great commotion and in the middle, found a bride.
-Together, they went south and through the great tropical forests.
+Together, they went south and through the great tropical forests to the farthest point possible.
 They looked and looked, but they did not find the treasure there.